 Deval, who was one of my dinner companions last night, readily acknowledged the community’s social leaders as the experts.
 His role is to help them dream big again.
 Deval said, “It’s smarter to be closer to your investees than your investors.
 That’s how you create impact.”
 He criticized the model of some global grantmakers that involve bringing experts that helped a solution in one country to create solutions for other countries.
 It’s better to fund local capacity and have honest conversations with grantees.

 Cheney closed by asking attendees to commit to taking action today.
-You can read more about this session in this article in Forbes – Questioning Big Philanthropy At The Skoll World Forum: Is It Too Powerful And Out Of Touch?
+You can read more about this session – Questioning Big Philanthropy At The Skoll World Forum: Is It Too Powerful And Out Of Touch?
+(Forbes); How funders are fighting philanthropy that is ‘top down, closed door, expert driven’ (Devex)

 2019 Skoll Awards for Social Entrepreneurship